-There's a record on the "Rufus Beacham Records" label, probably from 1954: "Love Have Mercy", coupled with "Queenie's Bounce", by Rufus Beacham and His Orchestra.
+There's a record on the "Rufus Beacham Records" label, probably from 1954: "Lord Have Mercy", coupled with the instrumental "Queenie's Bounce", by Rufus Beacham and His Orchestra.
 This is, presumably, something he had pressed up to sell at shows.

 Another big appearance.
 On March 21, 1954, he and his combo played for the Zeta Phi Beta Sorority cocktail party at the Big Savoy Club (probably in Fort Lauderdale).
 By this time, Rufus and Queenie were living in the Miami area, where they'd remain for many years.

 After that, they got an engagement at the Cafe Society Club in Miami.
 It must have done very well, since, by April 13, it was also playing at the all-white Birdland in Miami Beach on Tuesday nights.
 The April 13 Miami News said: "All Negro Cafe Society club show presents full revue at Birdland, Miami Beach.
 Bronze Manikins with Audrey June, Jimmy Rollins, John Hall, Charles Calloway and Rufus Beacham, Jr. trio plus Jimmy 'Saltpork' Reeves."
 A Birdland ad trumpeted "Now White Folks can see Cafe Society Club's Complete All Colored Revue from Miami's Famous Harlem".
 Each Tuesday night, through the end of April, there were three shows: 11 PM, 1 AM and 3 AM.